If you're fascinated by natural phenomena and enjoy designing and conducting experiments, a career as a research scientist may suit you

-- food and consumer products;
+- food and consumer products

-Job opportunities may be available through Knowledge Transfer Partnerships (KTP).
+Job opportunities may be available through Knowledge Transfer Partnerships (KTPs).
 This is a joint project between a graduate, an organisation and a 'knowledge base', such as a university or a research organisation, which allows PhD graduates to apply research in a commercial environment.

 Look for job vacancies at:

-In industry, most employers will offer you training and support to make sure that you are kept up to date with research techniques and new technologies in the field.
+If you work at a university you'll typically have access to postdoctoral training during the early stages of your career.
+In industry, most employers will offer you training and support to make sure you keep up to date with research techniques and new technologies in the field.
 Some larger industrial employers offer graduate training programmes.

+You may undertake a senior research role as a specialist, or move into other scientific and commercial functions, including sales, production and marketing.
 As an experienced researcher, you may progress into consultancy work.
 Career development in international companies may depend on being prepared to take on projects or secondments overseas.

 In academic research, a PhD is usually followed by short-term postdoctoral research contracts of up to three years in length.
 You may take up advertised positions or apply speculatively to an established scientist with whom you would like to work.
 These may be based in laboratories worldwide, so willingness to relocate can be helpful for progression.

 Academic promotion depends on research achievement, which is measured by the quality and quantity of original papers published.
 Success in attracting funding will be dependent on the time-consuming process of making funding applications.
 Progress is then to a lectureship and ultimately to a professor post with management responsibilities.
-However, this is only possible if you are successful in securing funding for your own research project and group.
+However, this is only possible if you're successful in securing funding for your own research project and group.